 The course itself is designed to help you answer those two questions for yourself.
 The content of the course will introduce you to some of the literature in the field and ask you to engage with this through the module activities and course assessment tasks.

-2. demonstrate awareness of appropriate institutional policies and processes with regard to effective and efficient completion of higher degrees by research; and
+2. Demonstrate awareness of appropriate institutional policies and processes with regard to effective and efficient completion of higher degrees by research

 - Defining the doctorate.

 - What do we know about good supervisory practice.

 - Supervisory roles, responsibilities and relations.